ulidtko/cabal-doctest/README.md

 copies of the `flags`, `pkgs`, and `module_sources` values for each additional named component.

-Simplest approach is to use `x-doctest-components` field, for example
+Simplest approach is to use `x-doctest-components` field, for example:
 ```
 x-doctest-components: lib lib:internal exe:example
 ```

-In that case, the testdrive is general:
+In that case, the test driver is generally:

 ```haskell
 module Main where